 sustainability in a fragile world.

-Appleby, R 2017, 'Occidental romanticism and English language education' in Rivers, DJ & Zotzman, K (eds), Isms in Language Education Oppression, Intersectionality and Emancipation, Walter de Gruyter GmbH & Co KG, Berlin, pp. 249-266.View/Download from: UTS OPUS or Publisher's site
+Appleby, R 2017, 'Occidental romanticism and English language education' in Rivers, DJ & Zotzman, K (eds), Isms in Language Education Oppression, Intersectionality and Emancipation, Walter de Gruyter GmbH & Co KG, Berlin, pp. 249-266.View/Download from: Publisher's site

 This chapter examines the effects of occidental romanticism in English language education, with a special focus on the context of Japan.
 The chapter begins by defining key concepts, and then reviews a body of research literarùre pertaining to the topic.
 In the third section I draw on my own study of western men working as English language educators in Japan, before concluding with a discussion of the broader effects of occidental romanticism in English language education